neondatabase/website/content/docs/extensions/pg-extensions.md

 - The `sslinfo` extension is not supported.
 Neon handles connections via a proxy that checks SSL.
 - The `pg_cron` extension is not supported.
 Neon scales to zero when it is not being used, which means that a scheduler that runs inside the database cannot be implemented.
 Consider using an scheduler that runs externally instead.
 - The `file_fdw` extension is not supported.
 Files would not remain accessible when Neon scales to zero.
+- The [pg_search](https://github.com/paradedb/paradedb/tree/dev/pg_search) extension is not supported due to storage and change management being provided by [Tentivy](https://github.com/quickwit-oss/tantivy) rather than Postgres WAL-logged buffers and pages.

 ## Request extension support